gwestergren/M365-Copilot-Agent-Inventory/README.md

 Open the Network tab.
 Refresh the page.
-Select the request similar to:
+Select the request similar to: agents?workloads=SharedAgent
-/fd/addins/api/agents
+Scroll down to Request Headers > Cookie
 Copy the entire Cookie request header value.
-2. Save the cookie
+3. Save the cookie to c:\temp

 Create: